dotenv-org/dotenv-org.github.io/docs/integrations/docker/rails.md

 In this tutorial, learn how to integrate Dotenv Vault with Docker and a Rails application.

+You can find a complete [example repo here](https://github.com/dotenv-org/integration-example-docker-ruby).

 ## Dockerfile

 Create your Dockerfile in your rails application